Asheville Botanical Gardens Moon Tree

 Platanus occidentalis L.

-This sycamore was planted from a seed which traveled on the January 31, 1971
+This sycamore was planted from a seed

-Apollo 14 flight to the Moon.
 Command pilot Stuart Roosa is a former

 forest service smoke jumper.

-Commemorating the nation's bicentennial and forestry's centennial.
+and forestry's centennial.

 1976

-Photographs courtesy of Becky Priddy
+Two top left photographs courtesy Becky Priddy

 Botanical Gardens at Asheville